Joy-less/RemReplicate/README.md

 Look inside the Sample folder for an example project.

-The server replicates a moving, coloured cube to the client.
+The server replicates a moving, colored cube to the client.

 Run the project with 2 debug instances, where one instance has a `server` feature/argument.